elxecutor/elxecutor/README.md

 ## About Me

-I'm a **Python Developer** and **Cybersecurity Enthusiast** with a passion for integrating secure coding practices into innovative systems.
+I'm a **Developer** who loves integrating secure coding practices into innovative systems.
 As an **Electronic & Electrical Engineering student**, I love exploring the intricacies of computers—from programming languages and development frameworks to computer hardware.

 - 🌱 **Currently Learning:**
   - **React:** Expanding my front-end skills for more dynamic applications.